-9. IFR Panels
+7. IFR Panels

 Two IFR Panels are convened to cover the NENC ICB geography.
 These are the North Panel (covering the North and North Cumbria areas of the ICB) and the South Panel (covering the Central and South areas of the ICB).
-Each Panel will consider cases referred for peer discussion by DMs operating within that area.
+Each IFR Panel can collectively assess IFR requests from across the ICB, and each can review cases out with their assigned geographical area.
+Panel meetings are held monthly.
 Each Panel may also act as an Appeal Panel for cases referred from the neighbouring Panel.